loopingz/rules_k8s_cd/starlark/README.md

 Kubernets Continuous Deployment rules for Bazel

 This repository contains rules for building and deploying Kubernetes applications with Bazel.
-It also contains soem rules for IaC.
+It also contains some rules for IaC.

 ## Rules

-`kubectl`: Allow you to launch kubectl commands with bazel `helm`: Helm export
+`kubectl`: Allow you to launch kubectl commands with bazel `kubectl_export`: Allow you to export kubectl command to a file with bazel `helm`: Helm export
-`grype`: Scan your image with nice scanner
+`grype`: Scan your image with nice scanner `terraform`: Deploy your terraform with bazel

+## Macros

+`kustomize`: Launch kubectl with kustomize
 `gitops`: Deploy your application with gitops (kustomize, helm, kubectl, terraform, ...)
-`terraform`: Deploy your terraform with bazel

 ## Utils